 The purpose of these procedures is to guide staff in safeguarding children and vulnerable adults from harm when participating in Green Shoes Arts projects and to make clear to staff their responsibilities, the actions they should take and the lines of responsibility if any concerns about the child or young person's safety should arise.
-Please refer to Vulnerable Adults Policy for specific procedures in working with Vulnerable Adults.
+Please refer to the Adults at Risk Policy for specific procedures in working with Adults at risk.